 The Town refers to the MDHI for the emergency housing and transitional housing needs of homeless persons in Castle Rock.
 Unfortunately, identifying persons experiencing homelessness and directly addressing their needs is difficult within the Town due to limited resources and a small homeless population within the town.
-The 2024 PIT Count, conducted on January 22, 2024 identified 80 homeless persons for all of Douglas County, including 43 unsheltered and 37 sheltered.
+The 2023 PIT Count identified 72 homeless persons for all of Douglas County.
 Current programs that reach out and support the homeless in Castle Rock and Douglas County include the facilitation of hotel vouchers by the following agencies: Catholic Charities, Help and Hope Center, Parker Task Force, and SECOR Cares.